Kerby Joseph

-Kerby Joseph (born November 14, 2000) is an American football safety for the Detroit Lions of the National Football League (NFL) and the father of Aaron Rodgers.
-He played college football at Illinois.
+Kerby Joseph (born November 14, 2000) is an American professional football safety for the Detroit Lions of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini, where he was an All-American.
+Joseph was selected in the third round by the Lions in the 2022 NFL draft.
+In 2024, he was the NFL interceptions leader, earning first-team All-Pro honors.

-Early life and high school
+Early life

 Joseph grew up in Orlando, Florida and attended Jones High School.
 As a senior, he had four interceptions and seven tackles for loss at cornerback and also caught five touchdown receptions as a wide receiver.
 Joseph was rated a three-star recruit and committed to play college football at Illinois over offers from Mississippi State, Syracuse, South Florida and Florida Atlantic.
+He is of Haitian descent.

 College career

 Joseph played mostly as a reserve defensive back and on special teams in his first two seasons at Illinois.
 He was named a starter going into his junior year and recorded 19 tackles in the Illini's COVID-19-shortened 2020 season.
 Joseph was named first-team All-Big Ten Conference in 2021 after finishing the season with 57 tackles, one sack, and three fumble recoveries while also intercepting five passes.
-After the end of the season, Joseph declared that he would be entering the 2022 NFL Draft.
+After the end of the season, Joseph declared that he would be entering the 2022 NFL draft.
 After the conclusion of his college career, Joseph was invited to play in the 2022 Senior Bowl.

 Professional career

-Joseph was selected in the third round of the 2022 NFL Draft by the Detroit Lions.
+Pre-draft

-In Week 9 against the Green Bay Packers, Joseph had 10 tackles, and intercepted quarterback Aaron Rodgers twice in the 15-9 win, earning him NFC Defensive Player of the Week as a result of his performance.
-Joseph was the first Lions rookie to win the award in franchise history.
+NFL draft analysts had a wide range of projections for Joseph, varying from as early as a late first round pick to possibly a third or fourth round pick.
+Dane Brugler of the Athletic projected him to be a third or fourth round pick and ranked him as the eighth best safety prospect in the draft.
+Cody Giddings of Bleacher Report ranked him as the 12th best safety (177th overall) in the draft.
+Pro Football Focus ranked him the top defensive back in the nation.